b3h3moth/UnixCentric/README.md

 ### The language

-A lot of articles on the C language programming, C99 and C11 standards.
+A lot of articles on C99 and C11 standards, the core of the language.

 #### How to compile programs

-I programmi saranno tutti compilati utilizzando i seguenti standard:
+The programs will be compiled with two standard:

 - `iso9899:1999`, ``-std=c99``

-- `iso9899:2011`, ``-std=c11`` (sperimentale e incompleto in GCC, dalla versione 4.7)
+- `iso9899:2011`, ``-std=c11`` (experimental and incomplete from GCC 4.7)

-Saranno utilizzate diverse architetture per testare gli esempi:
+Architecture for testing code:

 - `PPC 32 bit` (big endian)
 - `x86 32 bit` (little endian)
 - `x86 64 bit` (little endian)

-Ciascun sorgente potra' essere compilato sia mediante il compilatore GCC sia con il comilatore Clang (LLVM):
+Each program can be compiled both gcc and clang:

 $ ``gcc   main.c -o main``

 $ ``clang main.c -o main``

-Oppure, se si vuole maggiore dettaglio:
+Or with more detail:

 $ ``gcc   -o main main.c -g -Wall -pedantic -std=c99`` | oppure ``-std=c11``